-Several hundred years ago the evil Templer knights sacrifice a girl to their pagan god.
+Several hundred years ago the evil Templar knights sacrifice a girl to their pagan god.
 Cut to the present day, and Victor, a doctor, arrives in a small seaside Spanish village along with his wife Maria, to set up practice.
-However, they get a very frosty reception from the locals and the doctor he is replacing warns them to leave.
-That night he is awoken by a procession to the beach but doesn’t see that a local girl is being led to her death.
-It turns out that for seven consecutive days every seven years, virgins are sacrificed to the Blind Dead in a pact to stop them destroying the village, and they won’t like it when interfering doctors try to scupper their plans…..
+However, they get a very frosty reception from the locals and the doctor he’s replacing warns them to leave.
+That night he’s awoken by a procession to the beach but doesn’t see that a local girl is being led to her death.
+It turns out that for seven consecutive days every seven years, virgins are sacrificed to the Blind Dead in a pact to stop them destroying the village, and they won’t like it when interfering doctors try to scupper their plans….

 Well, one huge flaw soon becomes apparent, and it’s so annoying that it comes close to ruining the film.
 The night scenes [which comprise about half the film] are shot with day for night photography, except here the process obviously didn’t work and all the night scenes just look they take place mid morning or mid evening.
-At first I thought these were actually supposed to take place during the day!
-I was wrong though.
-Anyway this almost immediately ruins the atmosphere and becomes both laughable and irritating.
+At first I thought these were actually supposed to occur during the day, but I was clearly wrong about that.
+Anyway, this almost immediately ruins the atmosphere and becomes both laughable and irritating.
 I actually turned down the brightness on my TV for these scenes and they worked much better.
 It’s been ages since I’ve experienced one problem almost completely screw up a whole film.

-The Blind Dead are as scary as ever and while the film proceeds in a predictable way and seems to rehash bits and pieces from the first two films, there is the odd good idea, such as when Victor and a companion ride two of the Templar’s horses to escape and the creatures take them into their lair.
-There are some oddly poetic details, such as having the souls of the dead girl’s end up as seagulls who fly around at night, and once again Amando de Ossorio has obviously attempted a different feel with this one, but sadly things do go downhill as he has trouble sustaining the quality of the first third.
+The Blind Dead are as scary as ever and, while the film proceeds in a predictable way and seems to rehash bits and pieces from the first two movies, there’s the odd good idea, such as when Victor and a companion ride two of the Templar’s horses to escape and the creatures take them into their lair.
+There are some oddly poetic details, such as having the souls of the dead girl’s end up as seagulls who fly around at night, and once again Amando de Ossorio, who wrote as well as directed all the episodes in this series, has obviously attempted a different feel with this one, but sadly things do go downhill as he has trouble sustaining the quality of the first third.
 Two good points though – the acting is actually pretty reasonable, and for once there’s no rape.
 Hurrah!

-This is undoubtably fairly entertaining stuff for the undemanding horror fan [which I sometimes am], especially if you like the more traditional kind.
-It’s never boring despite it’s leisurely pace and certainly has some interesting details.
-Again, it’s shows it’s director being both good and bad, sometimes even at the same time, though he’s certainly being a far better director than a writer.
-However, the first third gave the impresssion this was going to be brilliant and it just doesn’t fulfill it’s promise, and of course there’s also that horrid day for night stuff.
+This is undoubtedly fairly entertaining stuff for the undemanding horror fan [which I sometimes am], especially if you like the more traditional kind.
+It’s never boring despite its leisurely pace and certainly has some interesting details.
+Again, it shows its director being both good and bad, sometimes even at the same time, though he’s certainly being a far better director than a writer.
+However, the first third gave the impression this was going to be brilliant and it just doesn’t fulfill its promise, and of course there’s also that horrid day for night stuff.
 Honestly, it really lets the film down.
-Nevertheless all of these Blind Dead films have been entertaining, though I can’t help but think those terrific monsters deserve better.
+Nevertheless all of these Blind Dead films have been fun, though I can’t help but think those terrific monsters deserve better.
 Put them in a good screenplay and/or with a director who cares about every single scene rather than just half of them, and you would really have a horror classic.
-Maybe one day……
+Maybe one day….